Luke-Mason/ObsidianVault/Biblical Slavery.md

 These verses address some of our misconceptions of what slavery is:
 1. Being kidnapped and taken against your will
-2. --Stripped of all your rights--
+2. ~~Stripped of all your rights~~
-3. --The slaver can beat and abuse you as much as he/she wishes since you're their property--.
+3. ~~The slaver can beat and abuse you as much as he/she wishes since you're their property~~.
-4. --There's no compensation or benefit for you; only the  slaver benefits--
+4. ~~There's no compensation or benefit for you; only the  slaver benefits~~
 5. You are forced to stay for life against your will

+So what is the proper understanding of 'property' here?
+In Hebrew the word is 'achuzzah'

 What about where it says that God must keep the foreigners as slaves for their whole lives?
 Consider the context in [Leviticus 25:46 (NIV)] "you **can** bequeath them to your children as inherited property and **can** make them slaves for life...," and [Leviticus 25 (ESV)] "You **may** bequeath them to your sons after you to inherit as a possession forever.
 You **may** make slaves of them...".
 Nothing says you must or shall.